 The Jump is a new digital school that helps students make the jump to an industry-ready web developer job.

-With the survey that I conducted I was able to have 3 key points relating to courses in general.
-My first question was: What was your reason for joining the course?
-There was no clear trend for this question and I think that’s because there are so many reasons to join a course.
+The form asked participants about their experience on courses they have taken.
+My first insight was from the question: What was your reason for joining the course?
+I saw that there was no clear trend and everyone's reasoning was different.
 My second insight was from the question: What was most important to you?
-Most people answered ‘quality of teaching material’ and ‘knowing what I could do next.’
-For ‘quality of teaching material’, I thought that was obvious and seeing the answered confirmed this for me.
-With ‘knowing what I could do next’, this was a point raised by the co-founder of The Jump and is definitely something they want to pursue within the future.
+Most people answered ‘quality of teaching material’ (which I had expected) and ‘knowing what I could do next.’
+For ‘knowing what I could do next’, this was a point raised by the co-founder of The Jump during our inital talks and is definitely something they want to pursue in the future.
 My final insight was from the question: What do you feel the course was lacking?
-For this, the highest answer was ‘steps to take after the course’ which I felt was reflective of ‘knowing what I could do next’ but could also lead into how good communication was with the company that you’re learning with.
+For this, the highest answer was ‘steps to take after the course’ which I felt was reflective of ‘knowing what I could do next’ but could also lead into how good the communication was with the company that you’re learning with.

 Next, I looked at competitors.
-Because I couldn’t find any direct competitors, I focused on indirect competitors and focused on three different areas: how people communicate with each other, how they store documents and if there was anything negative about them.
+Because I couldn’t find any direct competitors, I focused on indirect competitors and looked at three different areas: how people communicate with each other, how they store documents and if there was anything negative about them.

 Communication with others?
-A sort of Facebook stream for the homepage but does have communication on different assignments as well.
+"Facebook" stream for the homepage but does have communication on different assignments as well.

 Negatives?
 No progress to be shown.